1988–89 Wisconsin Badgers men's basketball team

 The 1988–89 Wisconsin Badgers men's basketball team represented the University of Wisconsin as a member of the Big Ten Conference during the 1988–89 NCAA Division I men's basketball season.
+The team was coached by Steve Yoder, coaching his seventh season with Wisconsin.
+The Badgers finished 18–12, 8–10 in Big Ten play to finish tied for sixth place.